-BUS 124 PRINCIPLES OF ACCOUNTING II Continues the coverage of financial accounting from BUS 123, including corporations, stock issuance, long term assets an liabilities, investments, cash flows, and financial statement analysis.
+Continues the coverage of financial accounting from BUS 123, including corporations, stock issuance, long term assets and liabilities, investments, cash flows, and financial statement analysis.
 Provides the fundamentals of managerial accounting.
 Prerequisite: BUS 123.
-BUS 125 BUSINESS MATHEMATICS Normally Offered: F Applies fundamental arithmetic processes to the solution of problems arising in a business office.
-Includes materials covering fractions, decimals, percentages, bank discounts, interest, payrolls, discounts and markups, and annuities and sinking funds.
+BUS 125 BUSINESS MATHEMATICS materials covering fractions, decimals, percentages, bank discounts, interest, payrolls, discounts and markups, and annuities and sinking funds.
 Prerequisite: MTH 090 or equivalent.
-BUS 127 PRINCIPLES OF MANAGEMENT3(3-0 Normally Offered: F, SP Studies the basic concepts and considerations affecting the scope of management.
-Emphasis is upon the planning, organizing actuating and controlling functions of management.
+BUS 127 PRINCIPLES OF MANAGEMENT Normally Offered: F, SP Studies the basic concepts and considerations affecting the scope of management.
+Emphasis is upon the planning, organizing, actuating and controlling functions of management.
 Case studies are used to delineate the problems of all units of management.
-BUS 128 SMALL BUSINESS MANAGEMENT3(3-0 Normally Offered: F Examines the significant problems encountered by those who wish to manage their own small business.
-Solutions are offered to general, financial and personnel management problems, capital needs and sources, advertising and markets, credit and inventor contracts, pricing and accounting problems.
-BUS 221 BUSINESS LAW3(3-0 Normally Offered: F Introduces the student to the basic principles of law that are applicable to business transactions.
+BUS 128 SMALL BUSINESS MANAGEMENT Normally Offered: F Examines the significant problems encountered by those who wish to manage their own small business.
+Solutions are offered to general, financial and personnel management problems, capital needs and sources, advertising and markets, credit and inventory contracts, pricing and accounting problems.
+BUS 221 BUSINESS LAW Normally Offered: F Introduces the student to the basic principles of law that are applicable to business transactions.
 The textbook approach with illustrative cases is used.
 The law is studied in the following areas: law, court system, civil procedures, administrative law, regulation of business, business torts, business crimes, personal property and bailments, real property, landlord-tenant, and contracts.
-BUS 222 BUSINESS LAW Presents a study of the law relating to contracts, agency, sales, products liability, warranty, bankruptcy, secured transaction business organizations, partnerships, corporations, labor, employment, environment, computers, and commercial paper.
+BUS 222 BUSINESS LAW Normally Offered: SP Presents a study of the law relating to contracts, agency, sales, products liability, warranty, bankruptcy, secured transactions, business organizations, partnerships, corporations, labor, employment, environment, computers, and commercial paper.
 Prerequisite: BUS 221 or consent of instructor.
-BUS 223 INTERMEDIATE ACCOUNTING I Normally Offered: F This course covers principles applicable to the corporate balance sheet and income statement following a review of accounting the course covers principles applicable to the corporate balance sheet and income statement following a review of accounting the course covers principles applicable to the corporate balance sheet and income statement following a review of accounting the course covers principles applicable to the corporate balance sheet and income statement following a review of accounting the covers principles applicable to the corporate balance sheet and income statement following a review of accounting the covers principles applicable to the corporate balance sheet and income statement following a review of accounting the covers principles applicable to the corporate balance sheet and income statement following a review of accounting the covers principles applicable to the corporate balance sheet and income statement following the covers principles applicable to the covers principle applicable ap procedures developed in Accounting Principles.
-Accounting for assets, liabilities and stockholders' equity of corporations, as we as income statement reporting will be covered.
-Financial statement presentation and disclosures will be emphasized, taking int account international financial accounting standards.
-Prerequisite: BUS 124 with 2.0 or higher BUS 224 INTERMEDIATE ACCOUNTING II Normally Offered: SP This course continues the study of valuation principles applicable to the liability and equity sections of the balance shee
+BUS 223 INTERMEDIATE ACCOUNTING I Normally Offered: F This course covers principles applicable to the corporate balance sheet and income statement following a review of accounting procedures developed in Accounting Principles.
+Accounting for assets, liabilities and stockholders' equity of corporations, as well as income statement reporting will be covered.
+Financial accounting standards.